Fuchsia excorticata: Predators, parasites, and diseases

-Local birds such as tui, bellbirds, kererū, and silvereyes feed on tree fuchsia.
-Tui and kererū eat the flowers and fruit; other birds consume the nectar.
+Local birds such as tūī, bellbirds, kererū, and silvereyes feed on tree fuchsia.
+Tūī and kererū eat the flowers and fruit; other birds consume the nectar.
+Fossil evidence also indicated that the upland moa fed on the nectar of Fuchsia excorticata before their extinction.
 Tree fuchsia can, and has in some locations, been pushed out of its habitat by plant competitors such as banana passionfruit and Buddleia.
 Mammalian threats, such as goats, have been known to forage on tree fuchsia, but they do not have as large an effect as possums.
 Possums put the tree at risk because they eat the fruit and seeds, and do this without stopping when seed production is low.

+Māori cultural uses

+Known as kōtukutuku in Māori, the plant's blooming flowers in September is a traditional indicator sign of the maramataka (Māori lunar calendar) in the North Island, as a sign to plant early spring crops such as kūmara.
+The berries, known as kōnini, are an important traditional food source, often collected from trees by men.

+The plant also has uses in rongoā medicinal practices, where leaves are one ingredient used in vapor baths to help with childbirth.
+The berry was traditionally used to create a purple dye, and the blue pollen was traditionally used for cosmetics.

-Cultural uses
+Early European uses

-Known as kōtukutuku in Māori, Fuchsia excorticata had many uses for the Māori people and early settlers of New Zealand.
-These uses included as a basic foodstuff, in jams, and use by Māori women in vapor baths after childbirth.
-Tannins in the bark were used as a natural agent in leather tanning.
-Fuchsia excorticata was also used to produce brightly coloured dyes.
+Kōnini berries were a very popular food among early European settlers to New Zealand.
+Settlers would often process the berries into jams, preserves or would bake them into cakes.